COOSA RIVER CONSERVATION DISTRICT

 On September 13, 1937, the Coosa River Conservation District was organized as a legal subdivision of the Georgia State Government.
 Coosa River is one of 40 Conservation Districts across the state and represents Bartow, Chattooga, Dade, Floyd, Gordon, Paulding, Polk and Walker Counties.
 Coosa River Conservation District exists to serve the public and to ensure a healthy and productive environment.
 For this reason, the District’s task is to work for the wellbeing of all people while safeguarding land, water, and related natural resources for the benefit of future generations.
 The District offers support to local government for their Erosion and Sedimentation programs through education programs and overviews.
 The District also supports youth in by providing soil and water stewardship materials to schools and education centers, supports the local RC&D councils and their programs including the no-till drill program.

-May 6, 2021—The Coosa River Conservation District is excited to announce the launch of their Feral Swine Trapping Program.
+The Coosa River Conservation District offers a Feral Swine Trapping Program.
 Landowners located within Bartow, Chattooga, Dade, Floyd, Gordon, Paulding, Polk and Walker Counties are invited to participate in the District’s feral swine control services.

 Feral swine have become increasingly detrimental in Georgia, causing significant damage to agricultural crops and natural resources throughout the state.
 The economic impact of damage caused by feral swine in Georgia is estimated at over $150 million.
 Feral swine are one of the greatest invasive species challenges facing Georgia.

 The Coosa River Conservation District serves as the local voice for soil and water conservation.
-In order to offer relief to landowners struggling with the invasive feral swine, the District purchased a Boar Buster Trapping System and contracted with a Hog Control Custodian to operate the system throughout the District.
-The fees are as follows:
+In order to offer relief to landowners struggling with invasive feral swine, the District purchased a Feral Swine Trapping System and contracted with a Hog Control Custodian to operate the system throughout the District.

 Supervisors